niloy2019/Banking-Transaction-System/README.md

         -->One Dummmy footer is added in the every Page of the Website .

               That's all about this Project .
 This is an Dummy Bank Website .
-This project is crated based on the requirement of my Trainer.You can see the Images of the Project given below . thank You for Visiting .
+This project is crated based on the requirement gievn to me .
+You can see the Images of the Project given below .

+        Thank You for Visiting .

 # Images of Project :